 Now there's one software solution for all your Information Center applications.
 One solution for efficient data management, accurate statistics, easy report writing, and customized graphics.
-One solution-the SAS® System.
+One solutionthe SAS® System.
 You can choose between the simple English-like command language or a front-end menuing system.
 On-line help facilities make it easy to handle every application, quickly and accurately.
 You can track sales leads, determine market share, present results.
 File employee records, analyze benefit programs, manage the payroll.
 Take orders, keep inventory, produce mass mailings.
 Schedule projects, determine product mix, make forecasts, produce spreadsheets.
 All this and more with the SAS System.

-One Solution that's Friendly.

-It's easy with the SAS System.
+One Solution that's Friendly, It's easy with the SAS System.
 You can write front-ends for all your applications.
 And with a few keystrokes, you can change them as your information needs change.
 A convenient screen manager lets you edit, display, and control your work without ever leaving your desk.
 And if you need to move between several operating systems, you'll find the language, syntax, and commands the same for the mainframe, minicomputer, and PC SAS System.
+Whatever your application, the SAS System is your Fourth Generation Software Solution.
+Call us today.
 The SAS System runs on IBM 370/30xx/43xx and compatible machines under OS, TSO, CMS, DOS/VSE, SSX, and ICCF; on Digital Equipment Corp.
-VAX 8600 and 11/7xx series under VMS ; on Prime Computer, Inc. Prime 50 series under PRIMOS ; on Data General Corp.
-ECLIPSE MV series under AOS/VS; on IBM XT/370 and AT/370 under VM/PC; and on the IBM PC XT and PC AT under PC DOS.
+VAX[®] 8600 and 11/7xx series under VMS[®]; on Prime Computer, Inc. Prime 50 series under PRIMOS[®]; on Data General Corp.
+ECLIPSE[®] MV series under AOS/VS; on IBM XT/370 and AT/370 under VM/PC; and on the IBM PC XT and PC AT under PC DOS Not all IBM PC XT and PC AT under PC DOS.
 Not all products are available on all operating systems.